Undergraduate tuition fees

 4 years for the price of 3

-If you live in England, Wales or Northern Ireland, study with us and save £9,250 over your 4-year degree – see below.
+If you live in England, Wales, Northern Ireland or the Republic of Ireland, study with us and save £9,250 over your 4-year degree – see below.

 How and when to pay your fees